How to Travel to Perth

 Set in the old newspaper offices in the city, Print Hall has four levels of dining and drinking options visualized by one of Australia’s best restaurant design crews, Projects of Imagination.
 Make your way to The Apple Daily Bar & Eating House for Southeast Asian street food, like crispy smoked barramundi with seven-herb salad; oysters with lime and nuoc cham (Vietnamese dipping sauce); or grilled pork spare ribs with tamarind, lime, and chilli—all of which have been designed to share.

 If you love spicy food, make a reservation at Long Chim.
 Chef David Thompson, who owns the award-winning restaurant Nahm, in Bangkok (which he opened after its London iteration won a Michelin star), is well known for his expertise in Thai cuisine.
-His most recent eatery opened to critical acclaim in December 2015.
+Long Chim opened to critical acclaim.
 Craft beers, boutique wines, and specially crafted cocktails are matched to noodle dishes, curries, and fiery salads.
 Don’t miss the mashed prawn curry, a menu favourite.

 When it comes to celebrity chefs in Australia, they don’t get much bigger than Qantas ambassador Neil Perry.
 His Perth outpost, Rockpool Bar & Grill, is a lesson in swank.
 Gloriously decorated, it oozes luxury—and the food is equally amazing.
 Really, it’s a fancy-pants steak house; the premium Australian beef, which is dry aged in-house, is the restaurant’s specialty.
 Those feeling slightly less carnivorous are well served by the range of seafood cooked in the charcoal oven.
 And don’t forget the side dishes: the cauliflower and cheese gratin and sautéed brussels sprouts with ginger and nutmeg are superb.